Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

-Instead, we apply the parameterization method to validating local stable manifolds of equilibria on the horizon for desingularized vector fields.
-An important merit of the parameterization method is that only the stable information of equilibria can be treated through the whole computations.
-In other words, if we can compute stable eigenvectors at the equilibria and a topological conjugacy $P$ with high accuracy, we obtain the local stable manifold without containing intrinsic unstable information of equilibria.
-The potential of this feature is shown in many preceding works (e.g. \cite{MR4127962,BLM2016,MR3706909,MR3792792,MR2821596}) for obtaining global feature of dynamical systems.
-We then extend the locally validated stable manifolds through the time integration of the time-reversal desingularized vector fields.
-Applying the time-integration to any points on the stable manifolds, we {\em globalize} the local stable manifold whose preimage under compactifications is a (candidate of) family of saddle-type blow-up solutions\footnote{ Needless to say, the proposing methodology can be applied to sink-type blow-up solutions. }.
-The second process is standard and essentially identical with the methodology used in preceding works (e.g. \cite{MT2020_1, MT2020_2, TMSTMO2017}).
+An important merit of the parameterization method is that {\em only the stable information of equilibria can be treated through the whole computations \KMa{involving invariant manifolds, no matter how unstable equilibria or general invariant sets are}}.
+In other words, if we can compute stable eigenvectors at the equilibria and a topological conjugacy $P$ with high accuracy, we obtain the local stable manifold without containing intrinsic unstable information of equilibria\footnote{ \KMa{ In topological arguments such as local Lyapunov functions and covering relations, topological information of {\em both} stable and unstable directions around equilibria are necessary to validate locally defined invariant manifolds, which cause a big difference of treatments between stable and unstable invariant sets. } }. \KMa{Moreover, we obtain the embedding of the parameterized invariant manifolds and hence the {\em distribution of locally defined invariant manifolds in the whole phase space can be captured at the same time}.
+This distribution greatly helps us with investigating the behavior of trajectories far from invariant manifolds.} \KMa{Universality} of such features \KMa{in the parameterization} is shown in many preceding works (e.g. \cite{MR4127962,BLM2016,MR3706909,MR3792792,MR2821596}) for obtaining global nature of dynamical systems.

+After validating the locally parameterized stable manifolds, \KMa{these manifolds can be extended through time-integrations of the {\em time-reversal} desingularized vector fields.} \KMa{In particular, we obtain {\em globalized} stable manifolds whose preimages under compactifications are (candidates of) families of saddle-type blow-up solutions\footnote{ Needless to say, the proposing methodology can be applied to sink-type blow-up solutions. }}. \KMa{Globalization of invariant manifolds enables us to investigate global nature of dynamical systems, including blow-up solutions in the present study, while the methodology itself is standard and essentially identical with the one used in preceding works (e.g. \cite{MT2020_1, MT2020_2, TMSTMO2017})}.

 \begin{rem}[Rigorous integrators of ODEs] Many methods for rigorously integrating solution trajectories of vector fields have been proposed over the last thirty years.
 The most famous achievement is the resolution of Smale's 14th problem by W.~Tucker \cite{Tucker2002}.
 We refer to \cite{COSY, Bunger:2020aa, Immler:2018aa,Kashi1,MR3148084,Lohner,Zgli} for different methods for rigorous integration of ODEs.
 These methods are based on fixed-point arguments, which is equivalent to show the existence of solution trajectories, and several techniques of interval arithmetic.
 For the sake of forward time integration, we use a C++ Library for rigorous integration of ODEs, which is named the \emph{kv library} \cite{kv}.
 This integrator is based on an interval representation of the solutions' Taylor series and the Affine arithmetic \cite{Rump2015}, which is a technique for preventing the so-called wrapping effect in interval analysis. \end{rem}